-So, even if you enable the Dark Theme on your Fire tablet, some apps may still give you annoying light background.
-For example, Amazon’s own calendar app is still only using a white background.
+So, even if you enable the Dark Theme on your Fire tablet, some apps may still give you an annoying light background.
+For example, Amazon's own calendar app is still only using a white background.

 Do you have any questions on Dark Theme on Fire Tablets with Fire OS 8?

 If you need help using or scheduling Dark Theme on Fire Tablets with Fire OS 8, please let us know in the comment box below.
 The community will help you.

 Detailed information on how to use Google Play Store on Fire tablets can be found here.